A happy employee is more productive and works with others better.

 Save them money and time by taking orders and getting lunch delivered right to the office.
 Remember what your workers like for next time as a personal touch.

 Sit down with them and enjoy a nice meal together.
-It’s so simple, but helps create relationships and trust.
+It’s so simple, but helps create relationships and employee engagement.

 You can also create lunch events on the weekend, where a restaurant is chosen and everyone is welcomed to join.